ZalozbaDev/speech_recognition_corpus_creation/examples/README.manual.md

 - You can specify as many texts as you like in "input_txts:".
 - You can supply custom lexika which are used without processing at "hcraft_lex:".
     Put foreign words there, and other words that are special.
 - Take care to specify all digraphs!
-- TBD reduction of phonetic inventory?
+- You can include handcrafted lexika with different SAMPA symbols and have them re-mapped.

 ## Phoneme inventory (phonmap.txt)